vele616/monorepo/packages/jobboard/website/content/jobs/account-strategist-account-management-10up-eGfMT.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/10up"
 companyWebsite: "http://10up.com/"
-summary: "If you have preferable experience with web content management systems, 10up is looking for someone with your skillset."
+summary: "If you have experience with web content management systems, 10up is looking for someone with your skillset."
 summaryBackup: "Love #management, #wordpress, #content?
 Check out this job post!"
 featured: 11
 ---